-Exploring LGBTQ history at National Trust places
+Exploring LGBTQ+ history at National Trust places

-Many of our places were home to, and shaped by, people who challenged conventional ideas of gender and sexuality.
-In 2017, 50 years after the partial decriminalisation of homosexuality, we explored our LGBTQ (lesbian, gay, bisexual, trans, queer) heritage with a programme called Prejudice and Pride.
+in 2017, we marked 50 years after the partial decriminalisation of homosexuality.
+We explored our LGBTQ+ (lesbian, gay, bisexual, trans, queer) heritage with a programme called Prejudice and Pride.

 Visitors in 2017 were able to discover hidden histories of love and relationships at our places, exploring the stories of persecution and the expressions of personal identity that shocked and challenged societal norms.

 We worked with artists to create new exhibitions and installations to bring these stories to life and uncovered previously untold stories with help from academic experts.

 We particpated in community celebrations including Pride festivals around the country and Heritage Open Days in order to build an understanding of LGBTQ+ histories in local communities.

 We also launched a podcast series and a guidebook to allow visitors to dive deeper into the LGBTQ+ history of National Trust places.

 What does LGBTQ+ mean?

 In exploring gender diversity and same-sex love we are using the acronym LGBTQ+ (lesbian, gay, bisexual, trans, queer) and seeking to acknowledge the widest diversity of lives and experiences.